Christine Keller, M.A., M.S.Ed., Executive Director

 Erika Rappaport, Psy.D., Guidance Services

 Erika holds a doctorate (and masters) in School and Community Psychology at Hofstra University from Hofstra and a B.A. in Psychology from SUNY College at Old Westbury.
-Erika is currently a part-time school psychologist in a public elementary school setting working on behalf of at-risk youth and partaking in assessment evaluations.
+Erika is currently a school psychologist in a public elementary school setting working on behalf of at-risk youth and partaking in assessment evaluations.
 She has provided supervised services, including evaluation/diagnosis and group and individual therapeutic services through the Diagnostic and Research Institute for Autism Spectrum Disorders.
 Erika is known for her flexible, creative, and individualized approach to working with clients.
 In her current position as a school psychologist and as a school psychology intern in Long Island’s schools, she has worked with children with a variety of talents and needs, including children in gifted programs and children in self-contained classrooms.
 A special project dear to her heart was to volunteer with Infinite Family, working through video-conferencing to provide guidance and support to a student in South Africa.
 Erika joined The Children’s Sangha, Guidance Services, with involvement in Project Stewardship, helping participants in building skills and expanding their abilities.
 Additionally, she offers guidance services in the home setting to assist young people with Executive Function and other lagging skills impacting academic success and general life functioning.
 Erika has a passion for advocating for children and helping them reach their full potential.

 Jasmine Hall, Education Services